 Members of the Capital District Humane Association (CDHA) are volunteers with many years of experience working with displaced and homeless animals.
 CDHA has found good homes for hundreds of displaced animals through a careful "adoption" process: Visit http://www.cdha.net/pets-for-adoption/

 Town of Hempstead Animal Shelter 3320 Beltagh Avenue Wantagh, NY 11793

 Homeward Bound Dog Rescue of NY Adoption Clinic

-Homeward Bound 202 Front St. (our entrance is really on John St.)
+Homeward Bound 202 Front St. (our entrance is John St.) Schenectady, NY 12105 518.424.1738

 There are many ways that you can add your talents to the work we do with Homeward Bound.